The Poor Nut

-The Poor Nut is a 1927 American comedy film directed by Richard Wallace and written by Paul Schofield.
+The Poor Nut is a 1927 American silent comedy film directed by Richard Wallace and written by Paul Schofield.
 It is based on the 1925 play The Poor Nut by J. C. Nugent and Elliott Nugent.
 The film stars Jack Mulhall, Charles Murray, Jean Arthur, Jane Winton, Glenn Tryon and Cornelius Keefe.
 The film was released on August 7, 1927, by First National Pictures.

 Preservation

 Restored by UCLA Film & Television Archive with funding provided by The AFI/NEA Preservation Grants Program.